 This is where the process diverges depending upon the computer you are using.
 The good news is that all versions of Word will have a “Wizard” or “Manager” window that will assist you through the process.

-At the bottom of this web page are links to video tutorials and web resources that will be valuable in assisting you with the steps specific to your computer.
+At the bottom of this web page are links to resources that will be valuable in assisting you with the steps specific to your computer.

 Basically, you will be: